-ISO 17025-accredited Beta Analytic offers δ18O and δ15N measurements, using an isotope ratio mass spectrometer (IRMS), with results reported within 14 business days.
+ISO 17025-accredited Beta Analytic offers δ18O and δ15N measurements, using an isotope ratio mass spectrometer (IRMS), with results available online 24/7.
 For more information, please get in touch.

 Brink, G. 2018.
 Brink: Toxic alge blooms from Lake Okeechobee are a strain on Florida.
 Tampa Bay Times. (accessed August 2018).

 Pickett, M. 2018.
 Toxic ‘red tide’ algae bloom is killing Florida wildlife and menacing tourism.
 The Guardian. (accessed August 2018).